dilawar/sound/README.md

 This work is derivative of Dr. Taylor’s work http://people.msoe.edu/~taylor/examples/wav.htm .
 There was a bug in his implementation which is removed from this implementation.
 We give here a c++ class to read WAV file and store its content in an array.
 We also store these values in a csv file which you can plot using application of your choise.
 We only support non-compressed WAV file.

-The minimal implementation is on branch 'wavereader' which is default branch on github.
 On other branches, this project has diverged a lot.

 Usage
 ====